darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 "We live in a crooked world, with crooked people, with crooked music."<br>
 — darnrain<br>

+"The measure of intelligence is the ability to change"<br>
+— Albert Einstein<br>

 “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth”<br>
 — Sir Arthur Conan Doyle<br>